Clone a Project - Quick Start

 Step 3: Set Up Environment Variables

-If you cloned the project via GitHub, you will need to run the following command to bring down the environmental variables to your local machine.
+If you cloned the project via GitHub, you will need to run the following command to bring down the environment variables to your local machine.

 rill env pull